 Noble Fir Information

 If you start noble fir growing, you’ll see that these trees have flat needles.
-Their cones can get between 6 and 9 inches (15 and 23 cm.) long.
+Their cones can get between 6 and 9 inches (15-23 cm.) long.
 Instead of hanging down, noble fir cones perch on branches, looking a bit like candles on old-fashioned holiday trees.

 Noble firs in landscapes can live a long time.
 They are pioneer trees, growing in quickly after a forest fire clears an area.
 The wood is strong and of high quality.